PedroPerpetua/django-rest-framework-boilerplate/docs/README.md

 ## Make
-A convenience `make.sh` script is available for use.
-Run `make.sh` with no arguments to see all usage options.
+A convenience `make.py` CLI is available for use.
+Run `python make.py --help` to see all options.